-9.6.1.5 Disk Editor (read-only mode)
+8.7.1.5 Disk Editor (read-only mode)

 Acronis DriveCleanser offers you another useful capability - to estimate the results of executing a data destruction method on a hard disk or partition.
-To view the state of your cleaned up disks or partitions, click Tools & Utilities on the toolbar.
+To view the state of your cleaned up disks or partitions, click the Tools & Utilities tab.
 Then click the View current state of your disks link and choose the partition whose cleaning results you wish to view.
 This opens an integrated Acronis Disk Editor (in read-only mode).